-moving here to victoria, buying a house that needed work, not really in possession of the time or the skills to do much of that work myself, i was hoping to find someone(s) like the twins, the contractors in toronto who installed our living room window, helped us renovate our bathroom and framed our mudroom. except better than the twins, like maybe they would always be available when i called and charge half the price? well, i found them! two carpenters who are local and just starting out (read: not booked six months out) and excited to work on “all the projects” with us. they also do a bit of general contracting, which means i can basically call on them for most things, even if the project is unrelated to carpentry. after a decade in toronto, i was super encouraged to find that trades here actually call you back (and promptly!) and that the quotes that we are warned are “not the cheapest” are actually half of what we’d pay back east.
+moving here to victoria, buying a house that needed work, not really in possession of the time or the skills to do much of that work myself, i was hoping to find someone(s) like the twins, the contractors in toronto who installed our living room window, helped us renovate our bathroom and framed our mudroom. except better than the twins, like maybe they would always be available when i called and charge half the price? well, i found them! two carpenters who are local and not booked six months out and excited to work on all the projects with us. they also do a bit of general contracting, which means i can basically call on them for most things, even if the project is unrelated to carpentry. after a decade in toronto, i was super encouraged to find that trades here actually call you back (and promptly!) and that the quotes that we are warned are “not the cheapest” are at least not quite the same sucker punch to the gut as is typical back east.

 so, priorities: after cleaning and painting both bedrooms and the living and dining rooms, i couldn’t stop looking at the trim, which is not original to the house (in these rooms anyways), put up sometime in the ’90s and butchered by a hacksaw and a man named ray to make room for the electrical outlets, which are low to the floor and should have been built-in to the original 10″ baseboards instead of… this horror show: